Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Dimension by Dimension CWENO Reconstruction

-Once we have reconstructed all the the polynomials ($P_{j-1}$, $P_{j}$, $P_{j+1}$), smoothness indicators can easily be computed using Eq.\eqref{ISk} and hence nonlinear weights using Eq.\eqref{w_k}.
-These weights are finally used to reconstruct non-oscillatory the polynomial $R_j(x)$ which provides fourth order accurate point values at the cell interfaces in smooth regions.
+Once we have reconstructed all the the polynomials (${\bf P}_{i-1,j,k}$, ${\bf P}_{i,j,k}$, ${\bf P}_{i+1,j,k}$), smoothness indicators can easily be computed using Eq.\eqref{ISn} and hence nonlinear weights using Eq.\eqref{w_l}.
+These weights are finally used to reconstruct the polynomial ${\bf R}_{i,j,k}(x)$.
+Please note that we have used the constraint of cell-average conservation to obtain the polynomial ${\bf R}_{i,j,k}(x)$ which is,